G1rlg4ng/Dashboard/README.md

 # Dashboard
-A responsive admin dashboared created with HTML, CSS and Javascript
+A responsive admin dashboared created with HTML, CSS and Javascript.